Sans Soleil: Production

 Sans Soleil contains some stock footage, clips from Japanese films and television, and a few excerpts from other films.
 The original documentary footage was filmed by Marker with a 16mm Beaulieu silent film camera in conjunction with a non-sync portable tape recorder; the film contains no synchronous sound.
 Some of the stock footage shots were colourized with an EMS Spectre video synthesizer.
 A number of sequences in Sans Soleil are borrowed from other filmmakers who are not mentioned until the film's credits, except the footage of the Icelandic volcano which is accredited in narration to Haroun Tazieff.

 The filmmakers whose footage was used who were not mentioned in the narration are Sana Na N'Hada, Jean-Michel Humeau, Mario Marret, Eugenio Bentivoglio and Daniele Tessier.
 Pierre Camus was an assistant director; Anne-Marie L'Hote and Catherine Adda, assistant editors; Antoine Bonfanti and Paul Bertault, mixing.

 The film was assembled largely in the 1970s, a period when Marker was part of a political commune and preferred to downplay his authorial signature, which may partly explain why he is represented in the film by Sandor Krasna's letters.
 The title "Conception and editing: Chris Marker," at the end of the credits, is the only indication that Sans Soleil is his film.

+Release

+New Yorker Films released the film in the United States.